Roller Coasters and Water Play at Quassy Amusement Park

 Other thrill rides include North America, added to the park in 2016, the Paratrooper, Galleon Pirate Ship, Free Falln’N, Yo-Yo Swing, and bumper cars.
 And, you’ll hear music booming from Music Fest, a high-speed circular ride with 18 two-passenger cars pumping through a forward and backward ride cycle.

 The whole family will love riding on the Big Flush Water Coaster where you’ll definitely get wet, but not soaked, on this two-person raft ride that plunges you into darkness.
 And, what’s a day at an amusement park without twisting and turning down a gigantic slide on a grain sack?

 So let’s review: Quassy is still a family favorite.
 It’s not too small.
 Not too big.
 If you’d like, pack your own lunch.
-Rides, hot dogs and soda are 50 cents on Friday nights.
+The water park is a blast.
 Ride the train, bumper cars, and Wooden Warrior.
 And, when you do, make sure to put those arms up and enjoy the ride.